Fisherfield Big 6

 Beinn Dearg Mor and Loch na Sleaga from above Coir' a' Ghamhna

 Once the buildings at Larachantivore are reached, a track of sorts continuing northwards is picked up.
 Follow this track to a point where it turns north-west and then leave it.
-Aiming north-east, cross the river just below where the Abhainn Srath na Sealga and Abhainn Gleann na Muice meet (the crossing won't be possible in spate).
+Aiming north-east, cross the river just below where the Abhainn Srath na Sealga and Abhainn Gleann na Muice meet (crossing won't be possible in spate).

-tumbling into a gorge.
+Head to the beach on the southern shore of Loch na Seala, then strike uphill aiming for a deer fence.
+Contained within the deer fence is some protected woodland and the Allt a' Ghamhna with its impressive waterfalls tumbling into a gorge.
 Ideally you'll need to cross the fence to view the waterfall and then cross it once more to start climbing uphill - alternatively you could detour around the fence.
-If trying for a view of the waterfall, beware how close you get to the edge as the trees and heather overhang a dramatic drop.
+If trying for a view of the waterfall, beware how close you get to the edge as trees and heather overhang a dramatic drop !

-Beyond the waterfall and deer fence, hike up grassy ground into a coire and up to a bealach between Sgurr Fiona and the nearby westerly summit of Sgurr Creag an Eich.
+Above the waterfall and deer fence, hike up grassy ground into a coire and up to a bealach between Sgurr Fiona and the nearby westerly summit of Sgurr Creag an Eich.

 Waterfall below Coir' a' Ghamhna